Best Treadmill Under 300

 One of the most common queries that treadmill buyers have right since its development is: Which is more reliable: manual or electric models?
 Well, the fact is that both models have their own pros and cons.
 So, you need to weigh them against your requirements and then choose the one that seems to meet them most closely.
 Thus, let’s take a look at the pros and cons of both these types.

 As the name indicates, manual treadmills require your feet to put its belt in motion.
 This working mechanism is simple and provides a couple of benefits.
 First, there are no heavy or motor-powered parts.
 This facilitates easy and quick folding for storage even under your table.

 Second, you are free to set them anywhere and use it in a simple way, as there is no need of power sockets or power supply.
 Third, your body, especially the lower body, gets more exercise than usual.
 This is because all the power to run the belt comes from you.
-Fourth, manual models are always more affordable than the electric ones, even in the range of $200-$300.
+Fourth, manual models are always more affordable than the electric ones.

 Despite these benefits, these simple treadmills are not free from their own set of limitations or cons.
 If you put much stress to run the belt, you are likely to put pressure on your joints.
 This is likely to happen when your body is not in the best of its shape due to which it becomes tough to keep going.

 Pros and Cons of Electric Treadmills